Second strike

 In nuclear strategy, a retaliatory strike or second-strike capability is a country's assured ability to respond to a nuclear attack with powerful nuclear retaliation against the attacker.
-To have such an ability (and to convince an opponent of its viability) is considered vital in nuclear deterrence, as otherwise the other side might attempt to try to win a nuclear war in one massive first strike against its opponent's own nuclear forces.
+To have such an ability (and to convince an opponent of its viability) is considered vital in nuclear deterrence, as otherwise the other side might attempt to win a nuclear war in one massive first strike against its opponent's own nuclear forces.

 Theory

 The possession of second-strike capabilities counters a first-strike nuclear threat and can support a no first use nuclear strategy.
 Reciprocal second-strike capabilities usually cause a mutual assured destruction defence strategy, though one side may have a lower level minimal deterrence response.

 Second-strike capabilities can be further strengthened by implementing fail-deadly mechanisms.
 These mechanisms create a threshold and guaranteed consequences if that threshold is breached.
 For instance, a threshold may be for an allied nation not to be attacked.
 If a rival nation then breaches this threshold by attacking the allied nation, then the predetermined consequences for this action go into effect.
 These predetermined consequences could include a wide range of responses, including a retaliatory nuclear second strike.